Horse64/root.horse64.org/docs/Features.md

 If you're a beginner, you may want to learn [Horse64](https://horse64.org) instead.

-For how to use Moose64, [check out the introduction](/docs/Introduction.md).
+For how to use Horse64 Root, [check out the introduction](/docs/Introduction.md).

 Read onward for more detailed feature explanations.